 All research Proposals for RTD projects must be submitted on the nano-tera.ch application forms, and satisfy the above matching funds requirements.
 Each proposal will present a detailed budget with both requested resources and secured matching funds.
-The present call covers a total amount of about 30 MCHF - subject to government approval - for funding a number of RTD projects over a period of four years, starting in 2013.
+The present call covers a total amount of about 10 MCHF - subject to government approval - for funding a number of RTD projects over a period of three years, starting approximatively by the end of 2013.